pykale/pykale/examples/landmark_uncertainty/README.md

 #### `DATASET.BASE_DIR`

 The base directory within the `DATASET.ROOT` directory where the dataset will be downloaded and extracted to.
-If you have local data, set this to one level in of ROOT.
+If you have local data, set this to one level down of ROOT, where the data is stored.

+e.g. if you are using `4CH` data (`DATASET.DATA`="4CH") and the full path to the data is "../../../data/landmarks/Uncertainty_tuples/4CH" then:

+1) Set `DATASET.BASE_DIR` = "Uncertainty_tuples"
+2)  Set `_C.DATASET.ROOT` = "../../../data/landmarks/".

 Default:
 `_C.DATASET.BASE_DIR` = "Uncertainty_tuples"